Throttling Prevention

 Scrolling through folders with numerous graphic or PDF files

 Since version 2.10 KONNEKT additionally checks permissions per folder and files since these queries consume a higher number of resource units compared to the other operations.
 The system may reach the specified limit much faster, which can trigger throttling prevention.
-Permission queries won't be triggered if "" is set to 'High'.
+Permission queries won't be triggered if "SharePoint Throttling Prevention" is set to 'High'.

 In heavy load environments, all measures may not be enough to prevent throttling.

 KONNEKT was made for regular office work.
-If you use high volume files (e.g. video editing, graphics design, CAD) or read/write gigabytes of data, KONNEKT (& SharePoint Online) may not be the proper tool of choice.
+If you use high volume files (e.g. video editing, graphics design, CAD) or read/write gigabytes of data, KONNEKT (& SPO) may not be the proper tool of choice.

 Each type of GraphAPI request consumes different amounts of resource units: